-Jake is skilled at identifying patentable distinctions and is forward-looking with regard to obtaining enforceable claims that aren’t easily designed around.
-Jake has worked extensively with inventions used in oil and gas exploration and downhole products, such as drillbits – although his prosecution, counseling and litigation experience spans a variety of technical fields, including, software, electronics and the mechanical arts.
+Jake is skilled at identifying patentable distinctions and is forward looking with regard to obtaining enforceable claims that aren’t easily designed around.
+He has worked extensively with inventions used in oil and gas exploration and downhole products, such as drill bits — although his prosecution, counseling, and litigation experience spans a variety of technical fields, including software, electronics, and the mechanical arts.

 Prior to law school, Jake was an engineer at Abbott Laboratories, where he learned to view engineering and technology advancements from a business perspective.
 Upon graduation, he served as Law Clerk to The Honorable John McBryde of the U.S. District Court for the Northern District of Texas.

 - Member of the State Bar of Texas

 - Member of the Dallas Bar Association, Intellectual Property Section

 - Volunteer attorney for the Human Rights Initiative